localstack/docs/content/en/user-guide/web-application/stack-insights/index.md

 <img src="detailed-stack-information.png" width="600px" alt="Detailed Stack Insights">

 <br>You can click on the individual stack to display detailed information.
 This includes the number of API calls, service invocations, the user agent (`aws-cli`, `terraform` etc.) and the particular service called in the specific spin-up.
 You can also use the slide toggle to pick up a particular time duration during which the user made specific API calls.
+Please note that stack insights are only collected if the LocalStack sessions runs for less than 24 hours.

 ## List of events during Stack lifetime